 - The homeowner must keep current on all property taxes, homeowner’s insurance, homeowner’s association fees or any other financial obligations

-- The property must be maintained and kept in good condition.
+- The property must be maintained and kept up to FHA standards

 You Still Own Your Home